Veuve Clicquot

 During the Napoleonic Wars, Madame Clicquot made strides in establishing her wine in royal courts throughout Europe, notably that of Imperial Russia.
 She played an important role in establishing Champagne as a favored drink of high society and nobility throughout Europe.

 The house has borne its distinctive gold-yellow label since the late 19th century.

-The company was purchased in 1986 by Louis Vuitton (now part of the LVMH group formed in 1987) and continues to expand worldwide.
+The company was purchased in 1986 by Louis Vuitton (now part of LVMH formed in 1987) and continues to expand worldwide.

 History

 Foundation

-Philippe Clicquot was a textile merchant, a banker and an owner of vineyards in the Champagne country.
-In 1772, he established a wine business He quickly decided to bring his champagne wines to foreign palates and soon expanded his clientele.
-His annual shipments varied between 4,000 bottles a year to 6-7,000 bottles in a good year.
+Philippe Clicquot was a successful textile merchant, a banker, and an owner of vineyards in the Champagne country.
+In 1772, he established a wine business.
+He quickly decided to bring his champagne wines to foreign palates and soon expanded his clientele.
+His annual shipments varied from 4,000 bottles a year to 6-7,000 bottles in a good year.
 However, he kept the primary business focus on textiles.

-Philippe Clicquot ran a successful textile business, so did Nicolas Ponsardin.
+Nicolas Ponsardin also ran a successful textile business at the same time as Philippe Clicquot.
 In an attempt to consolidate the power of their two businesses, Mr. Ponsardin and Mr. Clicquot arranged a wedding between their children, which was common at the time.

 François Clicquot and Barbe-Nicole Ponsardin were married on 10 June 1798.

 After his marriage, François Clicquot was officially made his father's partner, and in July, the company name was changed to "Clicquot-Muiron et Fils".
 Sales increased from 8,000 bottles a year in 1796 to 60,000 in 1804.
 Little by little, all other activities unrelated to champagne industry were abandoned.

-François Clicquot greatly expanded the company.
-He put it on a successful track.
+François Clicquot greatly expanded the company, putting it on a successful track.
 He also established a new practice: employing commercial travellers.
 In August 1801, François Clicquot began a long trip in Europe.
-Passing through Basel, he met Louis Bohne.
-Louis Bohne remained a faithful employee of the company all his life and became a valuable adviser to Madame Clicquot, even though he was usually stationed far away.
+Passing through Basel, he met Louis Bohne, who remained a faithful employee of the company all his life and a valuable adviser to Madame Clicquot, even though he was usually stationed far away.

 In 1801, Philippe Clicquot retired and left control to his son François.

 After various trips through Europe, Louis Bohne came back to Reims in March 1803 with a book full of orders from the largest merchants and most important individual buyers.
 In the summer of 1804, the Clicquot champagne business first began to grow.

 In October 1805, seven years after their wedding, Francois fell suddenly ill with a fever similar to typhoid.
 He died some days later, at the age of 30.

-Both Barbe-Nicole and Philippe were devastated by François' death.
-Philippe Clicquot announced his intention of liquidating the company.
-The young widow (veuve in French) however decided to take over her husband's business, becoming one of the first business women in the early 1800s to run an international business in a world dominated by men.
+Both Barbe-Nicole and Philippe were devastated by François' death, and Philippe Clicquot announced his intention of liquidating the company.
+The young widow (veuve in French) decided, however, to take over her husband's business, becoming one of the first businesswomen in France.